 She became familiar with the Sierra foothills while escorting tours to Yosemite.
-She liked the area so much, she bought a home where she is active in a local garden club and keeps up with community affairs in the small town where she lives.
+She liked the area so much, she bought a home where she still lives.
+She has been active in the local Master Gardeners club and keeps up with community affairs in the small historic town .

-Getting involved in a local freelance writers group, she found great encouragement to complete her unique memior.
+Getting involved in a freelance writers group, she found great encouragement to complete her unique memoir.
 The group members were amazed at Apcar's ability to to recall details of the devastation that her family lived through, and said the group found her story to be both unique and captivating.

 She has also published an earlier book transcribed from her grandmother's manuscripts.
 It is a collection of short stories from the Armenian culture.